p2635/tau-intro-to-pytest/README.md

 # Directory

-- /stuff and /tests are project files.
+- `/stuff` and `/tests` are project files.
-- /output stores terminal output for the tests I ran.
+- `/output` stores terminal output for the tests I ran.
-- /quiz stores the quiz answers that I submitted.
+- `/quiz` stores the quiz answers that I submitted.

 # Chapter 1 - The first test case

-- Very simple to set up, just install pytest through pip and create a python file to run.
+- Simple setup, installed pytest through pip and created a python file to run.

-# Chapter 2 - Failing test case
+# Chapter 2 - Failed test case

-- Assertion introspection is seems very useful, saves you a few secs going into the code to see what's wrong.
+- Assertion introspection is seems useful, saves you a few secs going into the code to see what's wrong.
 Failure introspection should be part of our daily life as well (I jest).

 # Chapter 3 - Asserting exceptions